ufrrj-labweb/Visage-V1.1./README.md

 V1.1 version, made to adress some issues in the original code

-Model now available on hugging faces:
+Model available on hugging faces:
 <https://huggingface.co/MHCTDS/visage>

 The Python version is 3.8, for extra stability at the cost of speed.